VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 to a conference, the business customer must be able to view details of the attendee in the list in the Conference Management web-site.

-The following converstion between several developers and the domain expert highlights some of the key issues that the team needed to address in planning how this integration should be implemented.
+The following conversation between several developers and the domain expert highlights some of the key issues that the team needed to address in planning how this integration should be implemented.